This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Instructions

-- Add the garlic, stir for 30 seconds to 1 minute, and add the ground beef.
+- Brown the beef: Add the garlic, stir for 30 seconds to 1 minute, and add the ground beef.
 Cook and break up the beef into small pieces until it is well browned, 4-6 minutes.3 cloves garlic, 1 lb ground beef (92% lean)

-- Add the Italian seasoning, red pepper flakes, and black pepper.
+- Build the sauce: Add the Italian seasoning, red pepper flakes, and black pepper.
 Stir the seasonings into the sauce and add the red wine.
-Bring the wine to a simmer and cook until it is evaporated, 4 minutes.2 tsp dried Italian seasoning, ½ tsp red pepper flakes, 1 tsp freshly ground black pepper, ½ cup red wine
+Bring the wine to a simmer and cook until it evaporates, 4 minutes.2 tsp dried Italian seasoning, ½ tsp red pepper flakes, 1 tsp freshly ground black pepper, ½ cup red wine

-- Add the tomatoes with their juice, heavy cream, beef stock, and the pasta.
+- Cook: Add the tomatoes with their juice, heavy cream, beef stock, and the pasta.
 Stir, and bring the sauce to a simmer.
-Once the sauce is simmering, cover and cook until the pasta is tender, 8-12 minutes.½ cup heavy cream, 2 cups beef stock, 3 cups dried pasta, 28 oz diced tomatoes in tomato juice
+Once the sauce is simmering, cover and cook until the pasta is tender, 8-12 minutes.½ cup heavy cream, 2 cups beef stock, 3 cups dried pasta, 1 28-oz can diced tomatoes in tomato juice

-- Once cooked, remove the lid and add the grated Parmesan.
-Stir to thicken the sauce, let sit for about 10 minutes, then serve.1 cup grated Parmesan cheese
+- Finish: Once cooked, remove the lid and add the grated Parmesan.
+Stir to thicken the sauce, let it sit for about 10 minutes, then serve.1 cup grated Parmesan cheese

 This recipe was A+, home run, out of the park delicious!
 My husband loved it.
 Love these one pot meals.
 This one will definitely be in the rotation.